aatuh/recsys/CONFIGURATION.md

 - **Explanations / decision traces**: enable to capture input config, anchors, scoring reasons, MMR decisions, and rule applications per request.
 - **Data management**: list/delete endpoints for users/items/events by namespace/time range for backfills and cleanup.
+- **Manual overrides**: the admin endpoints emit audit metadata (`created_by`, `cancelled_by`, timestamps).
+Monitor override counts and stale entries; expired overrides are auto-marked and can be cleaned regularly.
+- **Catalog freshness**: run `make catalog-backfill` for the initial metadata/embedding backfill, and `make catalog-refresh SINCE=24h` (or your preferred window) on a schedule to keep new products enriched.
 - **SLOs**: track p99 latency, 5xx rate, and recommendation “fill rate”.
-Add counters for rule hits and cap‑induced re‑ranks.
+Add counters for rule hits, override usage, and cap-induced re-ranks.

 ---